Neural Methods for Amortized Inference: NEURAL POSTERIOR INFERENCE

-Despite their appeal, variational learning networks as discussed in this section are limited by the fact that Equation~\ref{eq:VB_optim3} involves the likelihood term $p(\Zvec \mid \thetab)$, whose evaluation thus has to be computationally feasible for any $\thetab \in \Theta, \Zvec \in \mathcal{Z}$.
-In some cases, this conditional density is known and tractable; for example, Equation~\ref{eq:VB_optim3} can be used to develop an amortised variational inference tool for solving inverse problems \citep{Goh_2019, Svendsen_2023}, where the conditional distribution of $\Zvec$ is assumed to be Gaussian with mean equal to the output of a forward physics model that takes $\thetab$ as input. \citet{Zhang_2023} also adopt amortised variational inference for estimating parameters in a hierarchical model for spatial extremes that has a tractable likelihood function.
-When the likelihood function is intractable, however, reverse-KL-minimisation techniques are often accompanied with neural-network approaches for likelihood approximation; see Section~\ref{sec:NLE} for further details.
-We outline two related reverse-KL minimisation techniques that naturally avoid the need to explicitly define a likelihood term, the conditional generative adversarial network and the variational auto-encoder, in Section~\ref{sec:reverseKL-others} of the Supplementary Material.
+Despite their appeal, variational learning networks are limited by the fact that Equation~\ref{eq:VB_optim3} involves the likelihood function $p(\Zvec \mid \thetab)$.
+In some cases, this function is known and tractable; for example, Equation~\ref{eq:VB_optim3} can be used to develop an amortized variational inference framework for solving inverse problems \citep{Goh_2019, Svendsen_2023}, in which the conditional distribution of $\Zvec$ is assumed to be Gaussian with mean equal to the output of a forward physics model that takes $\thetab$ as input. \citet{Zhang_2023} also adopt amortized variational inference for estimating parameters in a hierarchical model for spatial extremes that has a tractable likelihood function.
+When the likelihood function is intractable, however, reverse KL-minimization techniques often use neural-network approaches for likelihood approximation; see Section~\ref{sec:NLE} for further details.